 - You may want to contact a law enforcement agency in your jurisdiction.

-- You may want to report a phishing attempt through the Anti-Phishing Working Group (APWG) website's Report Phishing page.
+- You may want to report a phishing attempt through the US-CERT and Anti-Phishing Working Group (APWG) website's Report Phishing page.

 - You may want to file a complaint with a consumer protection entity such as the International Consumer Protection and Enforcement Network or the US Federal Trade Commission.